cdl-geneseo/geneseo-dictionary/R/Rush.md

 # Rush

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rush

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v.)
 To meet members of sororities or fraternities. &quot;I am rushing in hopes of getting a bid.&quot; F94.
 Derived from noun &quot;rush&quot;, time preceding pledging.
 Source: Dictionary of Geneseo English 1996.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=rush&amp;page=2 ; the entry is not specific to Geneseo.
 Dinki.